SydneyJavaMeetup/meetup-21-kubernetes/README.md

 * no experts, we're a community of peers all learning together
 * supportiveness, we're here for each other

-### Job Shouts
-“Before we get into the tech talks, are there any job shoutouts?”

 # Links